 The Agency will stay in contact with the Team regarding water quality conditions during the management period.
-Should conditions get to the point that they are potentially dangerous to salmonids, other species, or the public, the Agency shall consult with the Team on potentially changing the course of management.
-In cases of high bacterial levels, the Agency will additionally consult with North Coast Regional Water Quality Control Board and the Sonoma County Department of Public Health on potential management actions.
+Should conditions get to the point that they are potentially dangerous to salmonids, other species, or the public, Sonoma Water shall consult with the Team on potentially changing the course of management.
+In cases of high bacterial levels, Sonoma Water will additionally consult with North Coast Regional Water Quality Control Board and the Sonoma County Department of Public Health on potential management actions.